Skip to main content

 Build MCP is free to use and requires no license key or local installation.
 It runs as a remote server, so setup takes only a few seconds in any MCP-compatible editor or CLI tool.

-The server also provides migration tools that guide your assistant through upgrading to the latest Avalonia Developer Tools package and migrating WPF applications to Avalonia using XPF.
+The server also provides migration tools that guide your assistant through upgrading to the latest Avalonia Developer Tools package and migrating WPF applications to Avalonia — either as a full native port or as a drop-in cross-platform deployment using Avalonia XPF.

 For a general introduction to MCP, see AI Tools.